 There are many important decisions throughout the life of the partnership that will need to be made.
 This is related to the previous section regarding voting.
 If the partnership is a limited partnership, the decisions will most likely be made by general partners, and occasionally limited partners may participate.
 If the partnership is a limited liability partnership, the limited partners are not involved in management and it is likely they will not make many operational decisions for the partnership.
 Limited partners in both LPs and LLPs will often only vote on big picture issues such as changing the partnership agreement or dissolving the partnership.

 The partnership’s fiscal year will usually be the same as the majority of the partners.
 Each person or entity in the partnership will have their own fiscal year, usually the calendar year.
 If there are multiple entities that have an alternate fiscal year, such as the end of October, and these entities make up the majority of the partners then the fiscal year of the partnership will end in October.
 To determine what your fiscal year will look like and how your partnership will disburse its profits.
 It is best to talk with an attorney and an accountant to determine what your situation needs.

 Setting Up Your Partnership

 If you need help with the state filings or with making the various decisions required as you draft your partnership agreement, an attorney can help.
 If you have any questions about setting up a business entity, drafting a partnership agreement, or navigating the decisions necessary for running your partnership legally, we can help.
-I offer a free consultation.
-My direct dial is 801-365-1020, and you can email me at [email protected].
+Call our office at (801) 365-1030 to speak with an attorney.